Want to get updates to your mailbox? 📬

 How To Do Effective Keyword Research

-1. I determine what this website needs or wants to be found for (i.e. products, services, offerings, branding).
+1. Define Your Goals.
+Start by clarifying what you want to achieve with your SEO strategy.
+Are you aiming to increase brand awareness, drive sales, or educate your audience?
+Your goals will influence the type of keywords you target.
 I will sometimes create a visual listing key terms, phrases that sum up what the company does, and the company's top offerings.
 Then I'll compile a list of basic possibilities.
 These are untested and unresearched, but it's good to get my brain going before I use any tools.

-2. I list all the local areas that people might search in conjunction with this company or brand.
+2. Identify Seed Keywords.
+Seed keywords are basic terms related to your products, services, or industry.
 This could be the city the company is located in, the cities served, the name of a metropolitan area, or the state.

 • The keyword itself.